zuchka/grafana-box/README.md

 ### Introduction

 Grafana Box is a collection of wrapper scripts for Terraform.
+You can use it to quickly test and troubleshoot platform-specific issues.

-Use `grafana-box.sh` to bootstrap Grafana instances on GCP virtual machines.
-It was designed to quickly test and troubleshoot platform-specific issues.
-With one command, you can run Grafana from a native package manager or a standalone binary, or build Grafana from source in a fully-functioning developer environment (on any remote branch, with any version of NodeJS and any dummy (`devenv`) datasource).
-You can also run the official `verify-release` e2e tests for Grafana.
+Running `grafana-box.sh` will bootstrap an OSS or Enterprise Grafana instance on a GCP virtual machine.
+With one command, you can run OSS/Enterprise Grafana from a native package manager or a standalone binary, or build Grafana from source in a fully-functioning developer environment (on any remote branch, with any version of NodeJS and any dummy (`devenv`) datasource).
+You can also run the official `verify-release` e2e test for Grafana (found in `/grafana/scripts`).

 Additionaly, you may build your Grafana Box using eight different Linux distributions.

+>\* still working on enterprise + package manager workflow

 ## Prerequisites